Alston Yeong

 • Acting for various companies in the Agri Asia and Agritrade group and more notably, for Agritrade Resources Limited in various recovery actions as well as in the debt restructuring of over S$450 million across the courts in Bermuda, Hong Kong and Singapore.

-• Acting for and advising BlackRock and Ares SSG (who act through their security agent, Madison Pacific Trust Limited) in respect of a US$50 million loan in an application to successfully place the borrower company into judicial management.
+• Acted for and advised BlackRock and Ares SSG (who act through their security agent, Madison Pacific Trust Limited) in respect of a US$50 million loan in an application to successfully place the borrower company into judicial management.
 This matter also involved a successful urgent application for an interim judicial management to prevent the borrower company from taking further steps as a majority shareholder of an Indian listed company.
-Alston is currently working with the judicial managers of the borrower company and advising the lenders on a cross-border debt restructuring exercise.
+Alston also worked with the judicial managers of the borrower company and advising the lenders on a cross-border debt restructuring exercise.

-• Acting for and advising The Working Capitol Group, a group well-known in the property management industry in Singapore, in a group level debt restructuring.
+• Acted for and advised The Working Capitol Group, a group well-known in the property management industry in Singapore, in a group level debt restructuring.
 Notably, this brief included an application for a debt consolidation exercise of the Group’s debts, amounting to approximately S$48 million, to be sanctioned via a pre-packed scheme under Section 71 of the Insolvency, Restructuring and Dissolution Act 2018.

-• Acted and advised an Indonesian businessman in the restructuring of his personal debts amounting to approximately US$240 million through a voluntary arrangement proposed pursuant to the Insolvency, Restructuring and Dissolution Act 2018.
+• Acted for and advised an Indonesian businessman in the restructuring of his personal debts amounting to around US$240 million through a voluntary arrangement proposed pursuant to the Insolvency, Restructuring and Dissolution Act 2018.

 • Successfully acted for the directors of a Singapore-based co-working space start-up in resisting claims for breaches of directors’ duties brought by the liquidator of the company for claims of over S$16 million in the Singapore High Court.